shenwei356/taxonkit/doc/docs/usage.md

 Flags:
   -h, --help            help for list
-  -i, --ids string      taxID(s), multiple values should be separated by comma -I, --indent string   indent (default "  ")
+  -i, --ids string      TaxId(s), multiple values should be separated by comma -I, --indent string   indent (default "  ")
   -J, --json            output in JSON format. you can save the result in file with suffix ".json" and open with modern text editor
   -n, --show-name       output scientific name